Litreily/capturer/README.md

 ### Sina

-- uid: user-id(10 numbers) of sina weibo that you want to capture
+- `uid`: user-id(10 numbers) of sina weibo that you want to capture
-- cookies: your cookies after login the sina weibo
+- `cookies`: your cookies after login the sina weibo